Autonomy Psychology: Principles And Mental Health Benefits

 Fostering greater autonomy through therapy

 If you feel that your actions and behaviors are not based on your intrinsic motivations but influenced by your family, work, or society, you may not be practicing autonomy.
-Therapy might help you develop your ability to live by self-determination instead of making life choices controlled by external motivators.
+Therapy might help you develop your ability to live by self-determination and self-governance instead of making life choices controlled by external motivators.

 Alternative counseling options